csm_nigeria_landwirtschaft_162.1030_28b337ccf6.jpg

 Project progress

-The sustainable use of natural resources plays a central role in improving the economic living conditions of the rural population in northeastern Nigeria.
-Less logging and reforestation reduce soil erosion in the affected areas, which in turn has a positive impact on soil fertility and ultimately on agricultural cultivation.
-In this context, 2021 trained the local population in reforestation, environmental protection, sustainable use of natural resources and sustainable agricultural practices.
+The sustainable use of natural resources plays a key role in improving the economic living conditions of the rural population in north-eastern Nigeria.
+Less logging and reforestation reduce soil erosion in the affected areas, which in turn has a positive impact on the fertility of the soil and ultimately also on agricultural cultivation.
+In this context, the local population was able to complete training in reforestation, environmental protection, sustainable use of natural resources and sustainable agricultural practices in 2023.
+Some graduates of the training courses now act as volunteers and also pass on the knowledge they have learned to the community.

 Map